 Insufficient agreement: McLean v McLean

-In McLean v McLean [2023] EWHC 1863 (Ch) was a case on appeal from the Central London County Court, the deceased (W) and her husband (H) made mirror wills in 2017, leaving their estates to each other if surviving and the residue to their four children in equal shares (three of which were H’s from his previous marriage (the appellants), one (Brett) was W’s).
+McLean v McLean [2023] EWHC 1863 (Ch) was a case on appeal from the Central London County Court.
+The deceased (W) and her husband (H) made mirror wills in 2017, leaving their estates to each other if surviving and the residue to their four children in equal shares (three of which were H’s from his previous marriage (the appellants); the other (Brett) was W’s).
 H died in 2019, and W inherited his estate.
 W made a new will in 2019, leaving her entire estate to Brett.
 She died shortly afterwards.

 The appellants challenged W’s 2019 will on the basis that the 2017 wills were mutual wills and could not be revoked by W’s 2019 will.
 Although there had been no explicit agreement that the 2017 wills would be mutual wills, the relevant section of the attendance note taken by the solicitor who prepared them referred to H “trusting the wife implicitly” not to leave her entire estate to Brett if H predeceased her.
 As it happened, W did exactly that.